-Farming in steep area [B.1150.74.18]: The subsidy is given to compensate for the disadvantage of farming in steep areas.
+Farming in steep area: The subsidy is given to compensate for the disadvantage of farming in steep areas.
 The grant is paid on a per hectare basis on the land that is greater than 1:5 but at least 50% of the farm must be equal to or steeper than 1:5.
-Prior to 2002, in budget item 1150.74.17.